James Ogilvy, 7th Earl of Findlater

 James Ogilvy, 7th Earl of Findlater and 4th Earl of Seafield (10 April 1750 – 5 October 1811) was a Scottish peer and an accomplished amateur landscape architect and philanthropist.
 He promoted the British landscape garden in mainland Europe, where he spent lavishly on public works and "improvements of the scenery."

 Early life

-James Ogilvy was the son of James Ogilvy, 6th Earl of Findlater (ca. 1714–1770), and Lady Mary Murray (1720–1795), daughter of John Murray, 1st Duke of Atholl.
+James Ogilvy was the son of James Ogilvy, 6th Earl of Findlater and 3rd Earl of Seafield (ca. 1714–1770), and Lady Mary Murray (1720–1795), daughter of John Murray, 1st Duke of Atholl.
 Ogilvy was born at Huntingtower Castle in 1750.
 His only brother John died in 1763.
 He inherited the estates and Cullen House in 1770 at the age of twenty after his father, the 6th Earl of Findlater took his own life.
 Findlater attended Oxford University, then left the British Isles for Brussels in the Austrian Netherlands, where he in 1779 married Christina Teresa Murray with whom he only lived together briefly.
 Christina Teresa was the daughter of Sir Joseph Murray, Count of Melgum, Baronet of Nova Scotia, and Lieutenant-General in the army of Holy Roman Empire.